Wednesday August 13

 |One of few churches in Senegal|

-As I depart for New Jersey with a layover in Belgium, I hope to avoid the delays and baggage problems that I faced on my flight back in June, which I so vividly described in my second post on this blog.
-But hey, out of the many things this trip has taught me, I’ve learned to embrace the uncomfortable things in life.
-Life is too short and the world is too interesting to stay upset or stationary for too long.
-When my friends ask me about Senegal, I will say that it was interesting, extremely different, and challenging but also rewarding, special and amazing because it’s a place that grows on you in ways you wouldn’t expect.
-This is also largely the consensus among the dozens of foreigners I know who have been to Senegal and those I’ve gotten to befriend here.
+As I depart for New Jersey with a layover in Belgium, I hope to avoid the flight delays and baggage problems that I faced during my initial flights.
+But hey: Of the many lessons this trip has taught me, I have learned to embrace discomfort.
+Life is too short and the world is too interesting to remain upset or stationally.
+When my friends ask me about Senegal, I will say that it was a difficult and challenging place to live, yet a country that I learned to love in unexpected ways.
 I know I will be back to Senegal because I want to remember and experience all these things again.
-Obviously, the second time around is different anywhere but Senegal will always be special part of my life as it has allowed me to grow so much this summer.
-So Babenen (See you soon) Senegal because you’re worthy of a second visit and a visit from the rest of the world.
+Senegal has allowed me to grow into a more knowledgeable person and will always be special part of my life.
+Babenen (Farewell / See you soon) Senegal because you are worthy of a second visit and a visit from everyone in the world.

 A big thank you to…